Everyone Knows that Everyone Knows: Gossip Protocols for Super Experts: Gossip protocols for super experts

 For a given set of agents $A$, a \emph{gossip state} is a pair $(S,\sigma)$, where $S$ is a secret relation and $\sigma$ a call sequence.
 A gossip state is \emph{initial} if $S=I$ and $\sigma=\epsilon$.
 In this contribution we only consider gossip states of the form $(I,\sigma)$, in which case we omit $I$.
 Hence $\epsilon$ stands for the initial state $(I,\epsilon)$, and $ab;cd$ stands for $(I,ab;cd)$, etcetera.

 \begin{definition}[Language] For a given finite set of agents $A$ the language $\lang$ of protocol conditions is given by the following $BNF$:

 where $a,b$ range over $A$.
-We have the usual abbreviations for implication, disjunction and for dual modalities, and often omit parentheses. \end{definition} The atomic formula $S_a b$ reads as `agent $a$ has the secret of $b$'.
+We have the usual abbreviations for implication, disjunction and for dual modalities, and often omit parentheses. \end{definition} The $\phi$ are called \emph{formulas} and the $\pi$ are called \emph{programs}.
+The atomic formula $S_a b$ reads as `agent $a$ has the secret of $b$'.
 The atomic formula $Cab$ means that agent $a$ has called agent $b$ (in the past).
 The formula $K_a \phi$ reads `agent $a$ knows that $\phi$ is true'.
+By abbreviation we further define $\M_a \phi := \neg K_a \neg \phi$, for `agent $a$ considers it possible that $\phi$.'
+We also define the abbreviation $E \phi := \Et_{a \in A} K_a \phi$ and read it as `everyone knows that $\phi$' ($E \phi$ is also known as \emph{shared knowledge} or \emph{mutual knowledge} of $\phi$).
 Expression $[\pi]\phi$ reads as `after executing the program $\pi$, $\phi$ is true'.
-We also define the abbreviation $E \phi := \Et_{a \in A} K_a \phi$ and read it as `everyone knows $\phi$' ($E \phi$ is also known as \emph{shared knowledge} or \emph{mutual knowledge} of $\phi$).
-Program iteration is defined as: $\pi^0 := ?\top$, and for $n \geq 0$, $\pi^{n+1} := \pi^n;\pi$.
+The basic program $?\phi$ denotes the `test on $\phi$' and the basic program $ab$ denotes, as expected, the call $ab$.
+The composite programs $\pi ; \pi$, $\pi \union \pi$ and $\pi^*$ represent, respectively, sequential execution, non-deterministic choice, and arbitrary iteration.
+Program iteration is defined as: $\pi^0 := {?\top}$, and for $n \geq 0$, $\pi^{n+1} := \pi^n;\pi$.

 Agent $a$ is an \emph{expert} if she knows all the secrets, formally $\bigwedge_{b \in A} S_a b$, abbreviated as $\Exp_a$. \emph{Everyone is an expert} is represented by the formula $\Exp_A := \bigwedge_{a \in A} \bigwedge_{b \in A} S_a b$.
 Agent $a$ is a \emph{super expert} if she knows that everyone is an expert, formally $K_a \Exp_A$.